- Summit two of Irelands highest peaks, Mount Brandon and Carrantuohill, part of the Ring of Kerry mountains

 Day 7 – Inch Beach & Depart

-After breakfast, we say goodbye to the group and depart our accommodation for Limerick Train Station, where you can begin your journey home.
-Along the way, we will stop for a short walk along a glorious white sand beach savouring the opportunity for a final breath of fresh Atlantic air.
+After breakfast, we say goodbye to the group and depart for Limerick Train Station where you can begin your journey home.
+Along the way, we will stop for a short coastal walk along a glorious white sand beach on the Dingle Peninsula, savouring the opportunity for a final breath of fresh Atlantic air.
+Kick off your shoes as we walk in the sand – a great way to end a brilliant hiking trip through Kerry.
 Learn more about travel in Ireland here.
 (B)